biddut29/system-architecture-guideline-for-blocks/README.md

 **Direct API Calls**: For real-time, synchronous operations.

-**Event Bus**: For asynchronous tasks like report processing or background workflows.
+**RabbitMQ Event Bus**: For asynchronous tasks like report processing or background workflows.

 **Hybrid Approach**: Combines direct APIs and events for flexible, reliable communication.